dstack-js/dstack/docs/blog/hello-world.md

 ## Introduction

-This post was created to explain what DStack is and its uses

-DStack was created to bring together some of the popular libraries for the decentralized web into a single ecosystem
+DStack was created to bring together some of the popular libraries/technologies for the decentralized web (like [IPFS](https://ipfs.io)) into a single ecosystem to provide an easy way for developing decentralized web applications where your infrastructure is a single source of truth.

+For example, you can use PubSub API to create real-time events client-side

+or Shard API to share temporary/preview files or structured data between clients without the need to upload to your servers

+For example, you can create a collaborative real-time WYSIWYG editor with file preview support where all events and file previews are handled without your server infrastructure.

 ## What DStack offers